PharmGKB/PharmCAT/docs/methods/NamedAlleleMatcher-201.md

 A combination allele is when a sample matches a combination of 2 or more defined alleles.
 For example, `[*6 + *14]` in the CYP2B6 `[*6 + *14]/*13` diplotype output.

-PharmCAT’s syntax for combination calls uses square brackets to reflect that it is a variation on one gene copy and to distinguish it from gene duplications (e.g. tandem arrangements like CYP2D6 `*36+*10`).
+PharmCAT's syntax for combination calls uses square brackets to reflect that it is a variation on one gene copy and to distinguish it from gene duplications (e.g. tandem arrangements like CYP2D6 `*36+*10`).

 A partial allele is when a sample matches all the (core) variants of a defined allele but also has additional variants.